 The topical dilution ratio is 10 drops of lavender essential oil to half an ounce of carrier oil.
 The same ratio can be used for aromatherapy if your dog is experiencing motion sickness.

-Is tea tree essential oil safe for dogs?
+2. Tea tree essential oil for dogs

 It is therefore advised to dilute the oil first before using it on dogs.
 The recommended safest concentration of tea tree oil is 0.1–1%.
 For instance, dilute 6 drops of tea tree oil in 30 ml or one ounce of carrier oil.